drjanieforbes/drjanieforbes.github.io/_posts/2017-02-24-welcome-to-jekyll.markdown

 date:   2017-02-24 14:30:05 -0500
 categories: jekyll update
 ---
-What I hope to accomplish with this blog is to feature open-access research projects that I am currently working on.
+What I hope to accomplish with this blog is to feature and share open-access research projects that I am currently working on.

 This site is built with Jekyll, which offers powerful support for code snippets: